Civic Guard Merit Medal

 The Medal of Merit of the Civil Guard (medaille van verdienste van de burgerwacht, Médaille du mérite de la garde civique) is a decoration of Belgium.
 It was established on 18 November 1830 and was awarded to members of the Belgian Civil Guard for distinguished service.

 Insignia

-The medal is circular and is gold plated. the obverse bears a climbing lion holding up a lance surmounted by a phrenic cap, symbolizing liberty and freedom.
+The medal is circular and gold-plated. the obverse bears a climbing lion holding up a lance surmounted by a phrenic cap, symbolizing liberty and freedom.
 Below the lion, the name of the creator of the medal is written (Braemt F.).

 The reverse of the medal shows a wreath similar to the one surrounding the Maltese cross of the Order of Leopold, being a wreath of laurel (left) and oak leaves (right).
 Within, the French text "recompense civique" (civil reward) is written.

 Ribbon

 The ribbon is 35 mm wide and consists of the following stripes: